Hearing Preparation Guide

 The Hearing Information Form provides information the Tribunal needs during and after the hearing.
 The form facilitates the participation of witnesses; assists the panel, the Tribunal Office and the hearing support technician to correctly refer to participants; and ensures representatives are accurately recorded on the reasons.
 Only the panel, the Tribunal Office and the hearing support technician have access to the completed form.
 The Tribunal recognizes that contact information can be confidential and will not send the form to the other participants.

 Participants must file the completed HIF with the Tribunal as soon as possible and at the latest three business days before the hearing.
 It does not need to be delivered to the other participants.

-The OPSDT works with Virtual Hearings Canada and Veritext Legal Solutions to support our hearings.
+The OPSDT works with First Class Conferencing Facilitation Inc. (FCCF) to support our hearings.

 Transcripts are available at your cost.
 See details below.